High School Internships

 High school students interested in math, science, performing arts and/or computer science from participating school districts are eligible to apply.
 Eligible students must meet the following criteria:

-- Have completed and attained at least a "B" in Algebra I, Computer Science, and/or Biology
+- Have completed and attained at least a "B" in Algebra I

 - Obtain parental/guardian consent for participation